lab42-global/sic42-doc/quick-start.markdown

 ### 2.3 Interactive mode

 The sic42 package comes with an interactive mode that let's you see in real time what your agents do and some basic stats about the swarms.
-To enable it change the entry called '"interactive"' (at the end of '"visualization"') from 'false' to 'true'.
+To enable it change the entry in the config file (e.g., 'deathmatch_config.json') called '"interactive"' (at the end of '"visualization"') from 'false' to 'true'.
 Running the tournament will then open a pygame window with a real time view on the simulation.
 You can pause it by pressing the space bar on your keyboard and hover with your mouse over an agent to get some basic information about it.

 ## 3. Use a local Python installation with the source code

-In case you wish to look at the underlying code of the sic42 package you can find it on our [GitHub repository change link!](https://github.com/lab42-global/).
+In case you wish to look at the underlying code of the sic42 package you can find it on our [GitHub repository](https://github.com/lab42-global/sic42).
 Everything is published under an Apache 2.0 license and we are happy to receive your feedback on how we can improve the code for the future.

 ## 4. Use the development container

 We would like to leave you as much freedom as possible when it comes to the behavior scripts in terms of allowed packages that are allowed for the competition.
 For now we will rely on the publicly available Kaggle [docker-python](https://github.com/Kaggle/docker-python) image, which contains many of the most used packages.
-You can test if your behavior script will run smoothly through our evaluation by using the .devcontainer folder found on our [GitHub repository change link!](https://github.com/lab42-global/).
+You can test if your behavior script will run smoothly through our evaluation by using the .devcontainer folder found on our [GitHub repository](https://github.com/lab42-global/sic42).

 There are several things you need if you follow the suggested path: